 - 1. Maintain a GPA of 2.0 or higher. - 2.
-Take the SAT or ACT and have the scores sent directly to colleges.1 - 3.
 Complete the college academic distribution requirements.

-This appendix includes detailed information about the college academic distribution requirements.
+This document includes detailed information about the college academic distribution requirements.
 Students can meet these requirements through high school coursework or college coursework.

 MEETING THE CADRS THROUGH HIGH SCHOOL COURSEWORK